vivekkontham/DevOps_Training/Linux/Readme.md

 - **Use Case**: Great for beginners and users who prefer a traditional desktop experience.
 - **Example**: Linux Mint comes with pre-installed multimedia codecs and software, making it ready for use out of
 ## Linux File System
+# Linux File System

+The Linux file system is a hierarchical structure that organizes and manages files and directories on a Linux operating system.
+Understanding the Linux file system is essential for users, system administrators, and developers, as it affects how data is stored, accessed, and managed.

+## Key Concepts of the Linux File System

+### 1. **File System Hierarchy**
+The Linux file system follows a standard directory structure known as the Filesystem Hierarchy Standard (FHS).
+This structure is organized in a tree-like format, with the root directory (`/`) at the top.
+Below are some of the key directories in the Linux file system:

+- **`/` (Root Directory)**: The top-level directory of the file system.
+All other directories are subdirectories of the root.

+- **`/bin`**: Contains essential binary executables (commands) that are required for system booting and basic operations.
+Example: `ls`, `cp`, `mv`.

+- **`/sbin`**: Similar to `/bin`, but contains system binaries that are primarily used by the system administrator.
+Example: `shutdown`, `reboot`.

+- **`/etc`**: Contains configuration files for the system and installed applications.
+Example: `/etc/passwd` (user account information), `/etc/fstab` (file system mount points).

+- **`/dev`**: Contains device files that represent hardware devices.
+Example: `/dev/sda` (first hard disk), `/dev/tty` (terminal devices).

+- **`/proc`**: A virtual filesystem that provides information about system processes and kernel parameters.
+Example: `/proc/cpuinfo` (CPU information), `/proc/meminfo` (memory usage).

+- **`/var`**: Contains variable data files, such as logs, databases, and spool files.
+Example: `/var/log/syslog` (system log), `/var/spool/mail` (user mail).

+- **`/home`**: Contains user home directories.
+Each user has a subdirectory under `/home` where personal files and configurations are stored.
+Example: `/home/john` for user "john".

+- **`/tmp`**: A temporary directory for storing temporary files created by applications.
+Files in this directory may be deleted on system reboot.

 ## Linux and Networking Commands